Susan Atkins: Imprisonment

 Atkins arrived on California's death row on April 23, 1971, but her death sentence was automatically commuted to life in prison the next year following the California Supreme Court's People v.
 Anderson decision, which invalidated all death sentences imposed in California prior to 1972.
 In 1977, Atkins published her autobiography, Child of Satan, Child of God, in which she recounted the time she spent with Manson and the family, her religious conversion, and her prison experiences.

-From 1974 onwards, Atkins said she was a born-again Christian after seeing a vision of Jesus Christ in her cell.
+From 1974 onward, Atkins said she was a born-again Christian after seeing a vision of Jesus Christ in her cell.
 She became active in prison programs, teaching classes and received two commendations for assisting in emergency health interventions with other inmates, one of which was a suicide attempt.

 Atkins married twice while in prison.
-Her first marriage was to Donald Lee Laisure on September 2, 1981.
-Atkins became Laisure's 35th wife, but the two divorced after he sought to marry yet again.
+Her first marriage was to inaccurately self-claimed millionaire Donald Lee Laisure on September 2, 1981, who she had met by mail.
+Atkins became Laisure's 36th wife, but the two divorced after he sought to marry yet again.